 - 1. Identify capacity within the municipality to guide the program and bring on additional capacity. - 2.
-Identify who needs to be part of this process and engage the businesses, property owners, and community to get buy-in for the program. - 3.
-Determine the need for any design, façade, or sign code revisions. - 4.
-Develop the criteria for application, approval, and implementation. - 5.
+Determine if the Monson sign code should be amended to facilitate implementation of this program. - 3.
+Identify who needs to be part of this process and engage the businesses, property owners, and community to get buy-in for the program. - 4.
+Determine the need for any design, façade, or sign code revisions. - 5.
+Develop the criteria for application, approval, and implementation. - 6.
 Develop the funding and oversight structures.

 With guidance from subject matter expert (SME) Emily Innes of Innes Associates, Ltd, the following process guidelines are recommended and should be seriously considered.

 Pre-program development